nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-javascript/index.md

 The access, search, insertion, and deletion methods of a binary search tree are all O(n) due to the use of iteration.
 Average case, though, is O(log n) because we are continually dividing our operations as we execute a method.

-## Learn JavaScript Data Structure
+## Learn JavaScript Tree Data Structure

 In this tutorial you learned how to implement a tree data structure with an `insert()` method in JavaScript.
 We're not done, though.
 In the next tutorial we'll implement our other methods.